inbo/protocolsource/CONTRIBUTING.md

 ## Starting a new protocol with the aid of protocolhelper functions

 The name and location of the protocol files and folder will be automatically determined by means of the input that you provide as arguments of the `create_`-family of functions (`create_protocol()`, `create_spp()`, `create_sfp()`, ...).
+These functions are partly interactive and ask questions that guide you to provide the title, subtitle, authors, reviewers, file manager and keywords.
 With `render = TRUE` the Rmarkdown files will be rendered to `html` and `pdf` output in a corresponding folder inside `docs`.
 This will allow you to check the resulting output locally.